nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Hides the answer of the current flashcard. <br>
 Format: `h`

-### Review flashcard as correct : `t`
+### Review a flashcard as correct : `t`

 Marks that the user got the answer correct for the current flashcard. <br>
-Note: This command can only be executed if the answer of the current flash card is shown. <br>
+Note: This command can only be executed if the answer of the current flashcard is shown. <br>
 Format: `t`

-### Review flashcard as wrong : `f`
+### Review a flashcard as wrong : `f`

 Marks that the user got the answer wrong for the current flashcard. <br>
-Note: This command can only be executed if the answer of the current flash card is shown. <br>
+Note: This command can only be executed if the answer of the current flashcard is shown. <br>
 Format: `f`

 ### Quitting review mode : `q`